 Promote your posts on social media.
-Flash sale posts immediately attract social sharing so it’s important to put the word out on your social networks.
+Flash sale posts immediately attract social sharing, so it’s essential to put the word on your social networks.

 Flash sales can quickly generate a lot of money for your company.
-They offer not only short term benefits like getting rid of excess inventory, meeting sales projections, and increasing revenue, but also long term advantages like building brand awareness, gaining customer loyalty, and fueling business growth.
+They offer short-term benefits like eliminating excess inventory, meeting sales projections, increasing revenue, and long-term advantages like building brand awareness, gaining customer loyalty, and fueling business growth.